Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **For Windows**:

-Note: The following details regarding Windows and CMake require the use of Cygwin.
-Cygwin can be downloaded from https://cygwin.com

 At the same directory level as the resulting Elektron-SDK directory, issue the following command to build the Solution and vcxproj files:

 cmake -HElektron-SDK -Bbuild-esdk -G "VisualStudioVersion"